dynaabtrsy/NADA-New-Era-Assistance-Distribution-Agility/README.md

 # NADA-New-Era-Assistance-Distribution-Agility
 ## Overview

-NADA (New-Era Assistance Distribution Agility) is a data-driven socioeconomic decision-support project developed for the DAX Challenge 2026 — Integrating Data and AI for a Sustainable Pahang.
+NADA (New-Era Assistance Distribution Agility) is a data-driven socioeconomic decision-support project developed for the DAX Challenge 2026 — _Integrating Data and AI for a Sustainable Pahang_.

 The project addresses a key limitation in socioeconomic planning: low unemployment does not necessarily indicate low household poverty.
 Using district-level data from DOSM/OpenDOSM and the Ministry of Education, NADA analyses socioeconomic vulnerability across all 11 administrative districts in Pahang, Malaysia.